-- Roughly 3,543 renter households will be income qualified for units at the subject property, resulting in an overall affordability capture rate of 2.0 percent. - The overall demand capture rate is 5.7 percent, which is well below DCA's threshold of 30 percent. - Recently development LIHTC communities have leased an average of 11-14 units per month with only 50 percent and 60 percent units; the subject property will target a wider range of renter households with units targeting from 30 percent to 80 percent AMI. - The rental market in the Abbington Sound Market Area is performing very well with a stabilized vacancy rate of 1.3 percent for all units and 1.1 percent for LIHTC units. - Abbington Sound will offer an attractive and new product that will be competitive with existing market rate and LIHTC communities in the market area; the proposed product will be well received at the proposed price points.
+- Roughly 1,720 renter households will be income qualified for units at the subject property, resulting in an overall affordability capture rate of 4.9 percent. - The overall demand capture rate is 15.6 percent, which is well below DCA's threshold of 30 percent.
+All capture rates by income level and bedroom size are also below DCA thresholds. - Recently development LIHTC communities have leased an average of 11-14 units per month with 50 percent and 60 percent units. - The rental market in the Abbington Sound Market Area is performing very well with a stabilized vacancy rate of 1.3 percent for all units and 1.1 percent for LIHTC units. - Abbington Sound will offer an attractive and new product that will be competitive with existing market rate and LIHTC communities in the market area; the proposed product will be well received at the proposed price points.

 Based on the product to be constructed and the factors discussed above, we expect Abbington Sound to lease-up at a rate of 14 units per month.
-At this rate, the subject property will reach a stabilized occupancy of at least 93 percent within approximately five months.
+At this rate, the subject property will reach a stabilized occupancy of at least 93 percent within approximately six months.